***CAMPAIGN RELAUNCHING FEBRUARY 2020***

 - The CDC reports that rape survivors lose out on over $122,000 during their lifetime for reasons such as legal & medical costs, loss of productivity, debilitating emotional strife, etc. Those of us who represent The Antidote Conference believe that it's time to get our coins back.
 We have the power to reverse that loss and turn it into gain; but first, we must face what's holding us back internally in order to achieve new heights in our lives.
 You’re strong enough to do this.
 This is a place of refuge and refueling.

-At the moment, there is no other event such as this that is designed to help survivors of sexual violence, which is why our inaugural event is a kick-off to our National Tour that will be taking off on FEBRUARY 1, 2020 IN LOS ANGELES, CA. Given that a vast majority of the country has been affected by sexual violence by either knowing a survivor or being one themselves, this conference will be valuable and freeing to those who need it.
-Our next event is slated to be in April 2020 in Chicago, IL.
+At the moment, there is no other event such as this that is designed to help survivors of sexual violence, which is why our inaugural event is a kick-off to our National Tour that will be taking off in SEPTEMBER 2020 IN LOS ANGELES, CA. Given that a vast majority of the country has been affected by sexual violence by either knowing a survivor or being one themselves, this conference will be valuable and freeing to those who need it.

 - This conference will be led by a myriad of mental health professionals, legal & medical advocates, business leaders and teachers that have created curriculum to help you to process through your trauma, activists, and other survivors.
 Our conference's presenters will be kept confidential until a few weeks prior to kickoff.
 We will also feature vendors that have created helpful tools in our quest for justice.